altocodenl/tagaway-mobile/tagaway/lib/readme.md

 - Tube
    - Remove jumpToPiv and load carrousel directly from home; change carrousel to take piv as string and find it from there; make carrousel reactive to queryResult and if pivs is empty, show circle loader
    - Comment out local achievements including o:: query
-   - Don't show pivs that don't belong to query when switching queries
-   - Bug when switching queries with yearUploaded
    - Show all phone pivs in tube
    - Improve how thumbs are shown
    - Store info of impressions and clicks on tags